I have a confession to make. When I was ten years old I didn’t like koalas.

 Use your fingerprints to decorate this koala hand and foot template.
 Why not hang them up around the house for Save the Koala Month?!
 You can see we used our footprints on the poster.

 7. Search for koalas if they live in your local area

 Put your hiking boots on and make sure you take your binoculars.
 Koala bottoms high up in the trees can be hard to spot.
 Look for signs of koalas too.
 E.g. Koala poo droppings, footprints and tree scratching.

 Play is important but teaming it up with an action builds a more meaningful experience for a child.
 As parents, we can model acting for wildlife and our children can join us on our journey.
 You may even see your child take over your enthusiasm and start to be the driving force.

 - Raise money for the Australian Koala Foundation.
 You can ask your child how they could raise some money for Save the Koala Month.
 Could you get the school involved?
 Could your children donate a small portion of their pocket money?
 Go online and show your child where the money will go, how it helps koalas and why money is important to help save them.

 - Keep cats and dogs in at night time.
 Koalas are nocturnal so keeping your pets in at night will reduce the risk of your dog or cat killing a koala.

 - Report sightings of koalas for research purposes

-- Keep remnant Eucalypt trees on your properties
+- Keep remnant Eucalyptus trees on your property

 - Build koala-friendly fencing.